 Anna’s publications address three areas: 1) student agency, achievement and self-efficacy within classroom assessment from a perspective of social cognitive theory; 2) practitioner research and teachers’ capacity building; and 3) the role of education to build human capital in place-based contexts.

 Anna has successfully led, and project managed a number of funded mixed-methods projects into teachers’ capacity building and place-based regional development through education, resulting in projects being completed within budget and on time.
-As convenor of the AARE Assessment and Measurement SIG and as a member of the Federation University research groups PeCALE and ATE (Assessment and impact in initial Teacher Education) she welcomes collaboration across institutions.
+As convenor of the AARE Assessment and Measurement SIG and as a member of the Federation University research groups PeCALE and AIRTE (Assessment, Impact and Reflection in Teacher Education) she welcomes collaboration across institutions.
 As a native Swedish speaker, Anna works closely with Scandinavian universities in her research.

 - Formative assessment

 - Self-regulated learning

 Wendy Holcombe (Federation University) - " Reframing Inclusion through the lens of Educational Permaculture” - Associate Supervisor